Get your floor cleaned and restored to its original beauty.

 Restoring domestic and commercial terracotta floors.

-The traditional methods of producing handmade Terracotta tiles haven’t really changed in thousands of years.
+The traditional methods of producing handmade tiles haven’t really changed in thousands of years.
 Handmade tiles are characterised by an uneven finish, with varying tile dimensions and may include small stones and inclusions, all adding to the natural beauty of the flooring.

 Fired Earth handmade Terracotta Tiles Cleaned and Finished with Floor Wax by Abbey Floor Care